 - Bake in the oven for 25-30 minutes, until the top of the cookie bake looks ‘dry’ and doesn't wobble.

 - Leave the cookies to cool in their tins for about 10 minutes, then leave to cool fully on a wire rack.

-- In a stand mixer, beat your Butter for a couple of minutes till really smooth and supple.
+- In a stand mixer, beat your butter for a couple of minutes until really smooth and supple.

 - I used a large amount of Mini Eggs in this recipe, but you can swap it to the Galaxy Golden Eggs, M&M Eggs, etc!
 Some eggs don't hold their colour well once baked however.

 - This amazing cookie cake will last for 3 days after baking, but I won’t be surprised if it lasts less than a day.

 - If you'd rather bake just cookie bars, check out this recipe.

 - If you'd rather bake cookies, check out this recipe.